flutter/website/flutter-for-android.md

 void main() => runApp(new MaterialApp(home: new DemoApp()));
 {% endprettify %}

-## How do I build custom Widgets
+## How do I build custom widgets?

-In Android, you would typically subclass from a View or a pre-existing Widget to override and implement methods.
+In Android, you would typically subclass from `View` or a pre-existing view to override and implement methods in order to obtain the desired behavior.

 In Flutter building a custom widget is often accomplished by not extending but composing smaller widgets.
+It is somewhat similar to implementing a custom `ViewGroup` in Android, where all the building blocks are already existing, but you provide a different behavior — for example, custom layout logic.

-Let's take a look at how to build a CustomButton that takes in the label in the constructor.
-This is achieved by composing it with a RaisedButton, rather than extending the RaisedButton and overriding and implementing new methods:
+Let's take a look at how to build a `CustomButton` that takes in a label in the constructor.
+This is achieved by composing it with `RaisedButton`, rather than extending `RaisedButton` and overriding and implementing new methods:

 <!-- skip -->
 {% prettify dart %}
 class CustomButton extends StatelessWidget {
   final String label;

   CustomButton(this.label);

   @override